sri-shubham/sri-shubham.github.io/content/projects/neonv010.md

 +++
-title = "Neon v0.1.0: A Personal Go HTTP Framework" date = "2024-08-16T10:00:00Z"
+title = "Neon v0.1.0: A Personal Go HTTP Framework" date = "2025-08-16T00:00:00Z"
 draft = false
 tags = ["golang", "http", "framework", "api", "rest", "release", "announcement"] author = "Shubham Srivastava" description = "Sharing Neon v0.1.0 - A lightweight, zero-dependency REST framework for Go that I built to simplify API development through struct tags."
 +++

-# Neon v0.1.0: A Personal Go HTTP Framework

-I'm excited to share **Neon v0.1.0** - a personal project I've been working on to create a lightweight, zero-dependency REST framework for Go.
-It's designed to simplify API development through struct tags and reduce the boilerplate I was tired of writing.
+I'm excited to share the first release of **Neon (v0.1.0)**, a personal project that grew out of my desire to simplify how I build REST APIs in Go.
+I've always loved Go's standard library, and with the recent enhancements to `http.ServeMux` in Go 1.22, I saw an opportunity to create a lightweight, zero-dependency framework that felt both powerful and distinctly "Go."

-## What I Built

-### Built for Modern Go
-Neon is built from the ground up for Go 1.22+ and leverages the latest `http.ServeMux` enhancements.
-I wanted to create something that feels like pure Go while eliminating the repetitive code I found myself writing for every API project.

-### Zero External Dependencies
-I eliminated external dependencies by using Go 1.22's enhanced `net/http` package.
-This means:
-- **Smaller binaries** - No bloat from external packages
-- **Better security** - Fewer attack vectors and supply chain risks
-- **Faster builds** - No external dependencies to download
-- **Pure Go** - Leveraging the standard library's latest improvements

-### Simple Go Features
-Neon requires Go 1.22+ and leverages the latest `http.ServeMux` enhancements:
+## The "Why" Behind Neon

+I built Neon to solve a problem I kept running into: writing the same boilerplate for every new API.
+I wanted a way to define routes, middleware, and API versions declaratively, without pulling in heavy external dependencies.
+My goal was to create something that leverages the power of the standard library while reducing repetitive code.

+### Sticking with the Standard Library

+A core principle for Neon was to have **zero external dependencies**.
+By building on top of Go 1.22's improved `http.ServeMux`, I could keep the framework lean and secure.
+This means smaller binaries, faster builds, and no supply chain risks—just pure Go.

+It also means that Neon plays nicely with the rest of the Go ecosystem.
+For example, extracting path parameters is as simple as calling `r.PathValue("id")`.

 ```go
 type UserService struct {